muharremgem/HTML/README.md

 ### At the end of the project, following topics are to be covered;

-- HTML Forms-Input Types
+- HTML Navbar

-- HTML Form Elements
+- HTML images

 - CSS Colors-Border Properties

-- CSS Margins-Padding
+- CSS Margins-Padding-Grid-Flex

 - CSS Properties for Texts-Font Families-Links